How Hope Counseling is Different Than Other Counseling Services

-For nearly 60 years, Adult & Teen Challenge alcohol and substance abuse addiction treatment has provided long-term recovery for tens of thousands of individuals.
+For nearly 60 years, Teen Challenge Southeast alcohol and substance abuse addiction treatment has provided long-term recovery for tens of thousands of individuals.
 We are the largest and longest continuously operated group of addiction recovery centers in the world, with over 200 centers in the U.S. and over 1,000 more centers worldwide.
-Hope Counseling is part of the Adult & Teen Challenge national network of centers.
+Hope Counseling is part of the Teen Challenge Southeast national network of centers.

-Hope Counseling is an affordable addiction and alcohol treatment program for women, age 18 and older.
+Hope Counseling is an affordable addiction and alcohol treatment program for men, women, and teens.
 This program provides peer-to-peer, group and individual counseling, parenting classes, spiritual inspiration, relapse prevention, anger management, drug and alcohol education, recreational opportunities and vocational rehabilitation.

 Hope Counseling is single-gender and a safe, clean, healthy environment, providing addiction treatment.
 Our caring staff is are well-trained, most having come through a similar addiction treatment program themselves.
 Each individual in our care is treated with compassion and respect.
 Those seeking help must follow our proven plan and be ready to commit to a full year of recovery and life skills training.

 Hope Counseling creates life change, for without life change, addicts and alcoholics will go right back to their addiction after a few days, weeks or months.
 Anyone can go through detox and get off alcohol or drugs for a short while, especially in a highly monitored environment.
 Our goal is to provide long-term recovery and lifetime avoidance of addictive substances, once the individual leaves our program, even when hard knocks hit.